Shanghai Dumpling Shop Restaurant Review, Millbrae

 Fried Buns ($3) were six delicious deep friend buns with sweetened condensed milk for dipping.
 Have not had one that did not taste yummy.

-Green Onion Pancake ($4.95) was done well.
-Crispy on the sides, no sogginess at all.
-It could use a little more green onion flavor though.
+Green Onion Pancake ($5.50) was done well to a golden brown.
+Crispy on the sides, powdery top, no sogginess at all.
+Only a slight hit of green onion flavor.

 Sesame rice dumplings with Rice wine soup ($4.95) had minimal wine flavor in the soup and four huge dumplings filled with very sweet black bean filling.